 Here are several paragraphs from a Feb.
 1 review, “Super Bowl Commercials Go for Heart, Not Just Funny Bone and Jugular.”
 Can you choose the best word or phrase for each blank?

-This is the fifth post in a continuing series about a high school senior attemping to navigate through the college admissions process.
+This is the sixth post in a continuing series about a high school senior attempting to navigate through the college admissions process.
 She is Samantha Fogel, a student at The Derryfield School, a private college preparatory day school for grades six through twelve in Manchester, New Hampshire.
 Samantha and her college counselor, Brennan Barnard, are documenting her application process in a series of occasional posts that include the voices of her parents, teachers, friends and others.
 Her story may help debunk some myths surrounding selective college admission while providing a window into a time of transition for one young woman growing up in rural New Hampshire.Read full article >>

 High-quality early childhood programs can reduce the number of children diagnosed with certain learning disabilities by third grade, according to a study published Tuesday in the Educational Evaluation and Policy Analysis journal.Read full article >>